 It will be the Faculty Senate’s responsibility to ensure that the general faculty is provided time and opportunity to review the proposed change so faculty can communicate with their senators prior to any action by the Faculty Senate.

 The Faculty Senate’s recommendations on proposed revisions to the Teaching and Research Faculty Handbook will be forwarded to the President.
-The President will forward the Faculty Senate’s recommendations to the Board along with his or her own.
+The President will forward the Faculty Senate’s recommendations to the Board along with their own.

 The Council for Review of University Policies has the responsibility for annually updating the handbook to incorporate approved changes.
 The Council for Review of University Policies shall be comprised of the current Faculty Senate Secretary, the most recent former Faculty Senate Secretary, the Vice Provost for Academic Affairs and the Executive Assistant to the Provost.